Test analytics

 The Flakiness JSON Report format is open source, so anyone can build a reporter.

-The Flakiness.io team maintains the official reporters for Playwright Test, Pytest, Vitest, CucumberJS , along with the JUnit bridge and the platform itself.
+The Flakiness.io team maintains the official reporters for the major test runners, the JUnit bridge, and the platform itself.
+See the test runners documentation for the full list.

 More questions?
 Reach out at [email protected]